CarelessCourage/Moonbow/README.md

 Vue img component for adding [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) to images :fire::fire::fire:
 > :warning: This package is in very early alpha and is therefore most suited for experimentation.
 Expect issues

+## :alembic: How it works
+> Moonbow leverages [three.js](https://github.com/mrdoob/three.js/) to create a 3D space in webGL.
+It creates a 3 dimensional plane for each image and sticks it to the size and position of the proxy HTML img element.
+It re-attatches this plane to the img element on every animation frame to keep it consistent with the layout.
+But it saves on performance by only attaching the planes that are inside the viewport.
+It does this by using an intersection observer to check for images in view.

+- :kissing_cat: ***Simple*** - Just a simple image component needed.
+Nothing more
+- :muscle: ***Flexible*** - Flexible primitives underneath that let you build your own logic
+- :telescope: ***Typesafe*** - Written fully in typescript
+- :hammer_and_wrench: ***Maintainable*** - HTML stays descriptive of content letting canvas images flows with the HTML elements
+- :man_in_manual_wheelchair: ***Accessible*** - Since canvas elements have their HTML counterparts you dont lose accessibility controls like other approaches would

+#### :test_tube: Benefits of this approach
+This apprach lets you take advantage of GLSL for your images while keeping the DOM descriptive of your content.
+Images get created in webGL with a HTML proxy element in the DOM taking up space and flowing with your layout.
+This is also great for accessibility since it means we can accomplish complex image manipulation without sacrificing on the browser inbuilt accessibility tools.

+## :scroll: Resources
+Learn how to write GLSL: [Book of Shaders](https://thebookofshaders.com/)

 ## :package: Installation
 ```bash
 npm install moonbow